do-/dbf-reuse/README.md

     count,                             // if not set, remains as copied from the template
 //  date                : new Date (), // if not set, remains as copied from the template
 //  encoder             : b => b,      // if you supply properly encoded Buffers, not strings, for `C`
-//  lowerCaseFieldNames : false        // 0ld $c00l
+//  lowerCaseFieldNames : false        // 0LD $CHOOL
 })

 somehowReportNewFileMetadata ({